 At its June 8, 2015, study session, the City Council directed the submittal of a comment scoping letter to the Energize Eastside Environmental Impact Statement (EIS) Phase 1 scoping comment process.
 The council directed the submission of these comments on behalf of the City of Bellevue and its citizens to ensure that the EIS adequately considers sufficient feasible and reasonable alternatives to the proposal under SEPA.

-On May 4, the council and the public heard directly from Utility Systems Efficiencies, the independent consultant hired by the city to provide an independent technical analysis of Puget Sound Energy’s proposal to upgrade Bellevue and the Eastside’s electric facilities infrastructure.
+On May 4, 2015, the City Council and the public heard directly from Utility Systems Efficiencies, the independent consultant hired by the city to provide an independent technical analysis of Puget Sound Energy’s proposal to upgrade Bellevue and the Eastside’s electric facilities infrastructure.